leostratus/scotlandjs-2014/README.md

 ------------------------------
 Do you know what separates REAL Developers from fake ones?
 Real developers have dozens and dozens of projects in their GitHub account at any given time.

 Now, in order to accomplish this, you're going to have to give up a lot of your free time.
 If you're out hiking or having beers with your friends, you should be asking yourself: could I be coding right now?
 Am I a REAL developer?
+Why don't I care more what everybody on the internet thinks about me?

 Also, you might have to slack off at work a little bit - there's nothing that kills your coding buzz like having to do work on copyrighted code on a private repository during normal work hours.
+Real Developers never work on proprietary code and are 110% OPEN SOURCE HEROES ALWAYS AND FOREVER.

-You might have other obligations like a family and kids, but nobody cares about that in the industry because you're supposed to be a 24 year old white guy willing to work long hours to the good of the company, and if you can't do that, you might as well give up now.
+You might have other obligations like a family and kids, but nobody cares about that in the industry because you're supposed to be a 24 year old white guy after all, willing to work long hours for the good of the company, and if you can't do that, you might as well give up now.

 Here's a game you could be playing: count all of your active github repositories, then include the number of open-source repositories you've forked.
 Finally, multiply this by the number of "favourites" that you have.
 This number is a measure of your value as a person and worth as a Real Developer.

 If your profile on Github is scant of influential open source contributions, nobody is going to take you seriously.

 Remember, proprietary code is as good as invisible and doesn't count.
-If you are hiring for a Real Developer, you'll be able to tell if they're serious by looking at their Github track record.
+If you are hiring for a developer, you'll be able to tell if they're serious by looking at their Github track record.
 Throw out their resume, resumes are obsolete now and won't tell you anything you need to know about a candidate's experience.

 You Can't Be Wrong, Ever
 ---------------------
 There is nothing, nothing in the world, more poisonous to your reputation as a real developer than admitting that you don't know something - or, worse, admitting that you might at some point have been wrong about something.

 You cannot be a code 'rock star', 'ninja', or expert of any kind if you are ever to admit being wrong.
 You have to be so perfect that you attain a kind of programmer god-hood amongst your peers.

+[slide with Emily Rose's quotes about opinions from JSCOnf 2013]

 Often, you can measure this by the number of Twitter followers you have, so as you begin to have serious arguments with other developers on Twitter you will have a number of people willing to back you up at all costs, thus reinforcing that you are never wrong.
 Because if a lot of people on The Internet say you're right, then you can sleep well at night knowing that you are right in the most absolute of terms.

+[culd use somebody's wrong on the internet XKCD here]

 My recommendation is simple: if you think you're right about something, really dig in your heels.
-Argue about the issue at hand until you're red in the face, no matter how inconsequential.
+Argue about the issue at hand until you're red in the face, no matter how inconsequential the issue might seem.
+Your pride is on the line!
+Your honor too!
 It doesn't matter what you accomplish - what really matters is that everybody around you acknowledges that you are right.

 You're Actually an Impostor
 -------------------------------